 Report: Anti-Semitism rises, but violence against Jews falls

-Researchers at Tel Aviv University said assaults specifically targeting Jews, vandalism and other violent incidents fell 12 percent last year.
-They recorded 361 cases compared to 410 in 2015, which had already been the lowest number in a decade.
-The figure reported Sunday is the lowest since 2003, when 360 incidents were recorded.
+Researchers at Tel Aviv University said assaults specifically targeting Jews fell 9 percent last year.
+They recorded 327 cases compared to 361 in 2016, which had already been the lowest number in a decade.

-Tel Aviv University’s Center for the Study of Contemporary European Jewry releases the report every year on the eve of Israel’s Holocaust memorial day, which begins Sunday at sundown.
+Tel Aviv University’s Kantor Center for the Study of Contemporary European Jewry releases the report every year on the eve of Israel’s Holocaust memorial day, which begins Wednesday at sundown.